bt3gl/building_blog/content/natas_wargames.md

 We want to inject stuff in the middle to make this query do *more things*.

 In SQLi, we need to take care of the **"** that is automatically added in the end by the server.
-The simplest way to do this is by including an **always true clause** in the end of everything.
+The simplest way to do this is by including an **always true clause** at the end of everything.
 This can be represented by:

 ```
 OR '1'='1'